iamriyapatel/CLI-MAC-Changer/README.md

 # **CLI MAC Address Changer (C++)**

-A simple command-line tool that lets you change the MAC address of a network interface on Linux.
+A small command-line tool written in C++ to change the MAC address of a network interface on Linux.
-It was built to understand how MAC spoofing works, how attackers use it for evasion, and how defenders can detect unauthorized changes.
+This was built to understand how MAC spoofing works in real systems and how network identification can be altered or monitored for security purposes.

 ---

 ## **Features**

-* Change the MAC address of any network interface
+* Change MAC address of any network interface
-* Validates MAC format and user input
+* Accepts interface + new MAC as user input
-* Verifies if the MAC update was applied
+* Basic MAC format validation
-* Uses Linux networking commands through C++
+* Uses Linux networking commands internally
-* Beginner-friendly security utility
+* Quick to compile and run from the terminal

 ---

-## **Why I Built This**
+## **Why This Project**

-This project helped me learn:
+I built this to learn:

-* How MAC spoofing works in real environments
+* How MAC spoofing works in offensive and defensive security
-* How network interfaces are configured in Linux
+* How Linux handles network interfaces at a low level
-* How attackers modify MACs to bypass filters
+* How attackers modify MACs to bypass filters or tracking
-* How defenders detect and prevent spoofing attempts
-* Writing small security tools in C++
+* How to build small security utilities in C++

 ---

-## **How to Use**
+## **Usage**

 Compile: